sebastianpixel/flow/README.md

 flow resolve-conflicts, resolve
 Open files with merge conflicts in vim tabs.

+flow revert, rv
+Select a commit to revert.

 flow status, st <options>
 Set the status of the current JIRA issue.
 Options: